-- Proficiency with SAS or R
+- Proficiency with SAS, SPSS or R

-- Experience with literature reviews
+- Experience with advanced statistical methods

 - Understanding of the interplay between mental health and physical health